Andres2D/2d-blog-nextjs/content/posts/angular-resolvers.md

 ```
 As you can see, it's just a service class which implements a `Resolve` class with the resolve `method`.
 By default, the resolve is of type `Observable`.
 But, you could return a `Promise` too.
-In addition, the resolve method has the `route` and `state` parameters in case that you need use them.
+In addition, the resolve method has the `route` and `state` parameters in case you need to use them.
 For example, to get a param id or get the current state.

 However, we don't need to use them.
 So, replace the code with: